 Along with these additions also comes Calam Lynch, who fans will know from Derry Girls.
 According to The Hollywood Reporter, he's playing Theo Sharpe, a hardworking printer's assistant who turns out to be another unlikely love interest for one of the characters.

-Another newcomer on the show will be Charmed star, Rupert Evans, who will play the late father of the Bridgerton children, Edmund Bridgerton.
+Another newcomer on the show will be Charmed star Rupert Evans, who will play the late father of the Bridgerton children, Edmund Bridgerton.
 Deadline announced Evans would be joining the cast on May 28.
-For a refresher, Edmund passed away at 38 from an allergic reaction to a bee sting, which forced Anthony to become viscount at 18.
-It’s clear that Evans will appear as Edmund in flashbacks (probably Anthony’s).
+For a refresher, in the books, Edmund passed away at 38 from an allergic reaction to a bee sting, which forced Anthony to become viscount at 18.
+It’s clear that Evans will appear as Edmund in flashbacks (probably in Anthony’s memories).
 If that’s the case, fans will likely get a glimpse at young Violet as well.
-Violet’s younger self will also appear in the young Queen Charlotte limited series.
+(Violet’s younger self will also appear in the young Queen Charlotte limited series.)

 Evans tweeted the news on May 28, joking, “If it’s in @deadline then it’s happening.”
-It appears Evans’ Edmund Bridgerton is currently only slated for one episode of Season 2, so you’ll need to wait to find out if they opt to give him even more time on screen.
+It appears Evans’ Edmund Bridgerton is currently only slated for one episode of Season 2.

 But with additions come subtractions.
-The biggest is Regé-Jean Page, who will not be back for Season 2.
+The biggest is Regé-Jean Page, who will not be back to play Simon in Season 2.
 As devastating as this departure is, it kinda makes sense if you look at the source material.
-The books tend to focus directly on the Bridgerton siblings themselves, with their love interests only appearing in the novels in which they marry into the family.
+The books tend to focus directly on the Bridgerton siblings, with their love interests only appearing in the novels in which they marry into the family.
 The Netflix series has changed that up in a few places, but Page's exit suggests that, overall, it plans to stick to that format.

 As for other departures, the queen's nephew, Prince Friedrich, will probably stay in Prussia, since he didn't marry Daphne.
 And then there's Colin, who declared he would be going overseas.
 Could he be next season's Francesca, spending almost the whole season abroad?